prabinkc2046/Docker-Storage-Scenario-MySQL-Database/README.md

 ## Using Docker Volumes for Persistent MySQL Data

-1. Create a volume "mysql-db" in the host machine
+1. Create a Docker volume "mysql-data" in the host machine

 ```
-docker volume create mysql-db
+docker volume create mysql-data
 ```

 2. Check if the volume is created or not